Denny Dillon

 Denny Dillon (born May 18, 1951) is an American actress and comedian best known for starring as Toby Pedalbee on the HBO comedy Dream On from 1990 to 1996.
 Dillon was first known for her stage work and was nominated for a Tony Award on Broadway.
 Other television credits include spending one season as a cast member on Saturday Night Live from 1980 to 1981 and co-starring on the Fox sitcom Women in Prison.
 She subsequently continued to act in theater and both teaches and performs improv comedy.

 Early life

 Dillon was born in Cleveland, Ohio.
 She has lived in New York City and Los Angeles before moving to Ulster County, New York.

 Career

 Early work

 Dillon has performed on the Broadway stage, appearing as Agnes in the 1974 revival of Gypsy starring Angela Lansbury; in the 1975 revival of Thornton Wilder's The Skin of Our Teeth; in the 1980 stage version of Harold and Maude; and as Mickey in the 1983 Gershwin musical My One and Only, starring Tommy Tune and Twiggy, for which she received a nomination for a Tony Award for Featured Actress in a Musical.
 She later appeared as a replacement cast member in the 2003 Broadway play Enchanted April.

-Dillon made her big screen debut in Saturday Night Fever, playing Doreen, who asks John Travolta's character, Tony, if she can wipe his forehead.
+Dillon made her big screen debut in Saturday Night Fever, playing Doreen, who asks John Travolta's character, Tony, if she can wipe his forehead, and her television debut in the 1979-1980 children's television series Hot Hero Sandwich.